Code-Institute-Submissions/tamirgen-RPC-game_NovResub/README.md

 ### The Game Options

-* The game options are intuative and contain three green buttons with the options on them.
+* * The game options are intuitive and contain three green buttons with the "rock", "paper" and "scissors" options on them.
 * The buttons are clickable and will trigger the user's choice.
 ![game options](https://github.com/tamirgen/RPC-game/blob/main/assets/media/GAME%20OPTIONS-SS.jpg?raw=true)